Fano-H/teams-and-players/README.md

 Run `php bin/console doctrine:migrations:migrate` to create the database structure

+Or Run `php bin/console doctrine:schema:update --force` if you have issues with migrations

 ### Build frontend
 After running the `yarn install` above, run `yarn dev` to compile frontend assets.